 Elon Musk, who was born in South Africa, grew up in Canada.
 The son of a Canadian model and a South-African engineer, Musk studied physics and economics at the University of Pennsylvania, graduating with a Bachelor of Science in physics (1992) and a Bachelor of Arts in Economics (1994).

 After graduating from the Wharton School of the University of Pennsylvania, Musk worked for an Internet startup called Zip2 before going to work at PayPal as vice president of business development.
-After that, he founded his own company X.com, which later merged with Confinity and then PayPal.
+After that, he founded his own company, X.com, which later merged with Confinity and then PayPal.
 In 2002, he sold PayPal to eBay for $1.5 billion – around 13 times what Musk had invested.

-Elon Musk Career
+Elon Musk’s Career

-When PayPal was purchased by eBay in 2002, Elon Musk became a vice president at the company where he focused on new product development and strategic matters.
+When PayPal was purchased by eBay in 2002, Elon Musk became a vice president at the company, where he focused on new product development and strategic matters.
 In 2004, Musk left PayPal to form SpaceX as CEO and lead the development of the Dragon spacecraft family.

-In addition to his work at SpaceX, Musk is a co-founder of Tesla Motors, Inc., an American automobile manufacturer specializing in electric cars.
+In addition to his work at SpaceX, Musk is a co-founder of Tesla Motors, Inc., an American automobile manufacturer specialising in electric cars.
 In 2003, he formed SolarCity (now owned by Tesla) as well as Zip2.
 He also owns a private rocket company called The Boring Company, which is developing a high-speed transportation system called the Hyperloop.

 Elon Musk Startups

-• PayPal
+- PayPal

-• SolarCity
+- SolarCity

-• SpaceX
+- SpaceX

-• Tesla Motors
+- Tesla Motors

-• Zip2
+- Zip2

-The billionaire has recently unveiled Hyperloop, which is a transit system designed to transport people on high-speed trains between major cities in the world at speeds of over 1,200 mph (1,931 km/h), reducing journey times between cities significantly compared with conventional rail
+The billionaire has recently unveiled the Hyperloop, which is a transit system designed to transport people on high-speed trains between major cities in the world at speeds of over 1,200 mph (1,931 km/h), reducing journey times between cities significantly compared with conventional rail

 Elon Musk’s Net Worth

-In 2016, he became only the second person to reach $20 billion in stock market value after Amazon’s founder Jeff Bezos.
+In 2016, he became only the second person to reach $20 billion in stock market value after Amazon’s founder, Jeff Bezos.
 At that point, Musk was worth more than $19 billion, according to research firm Bloomberg.

 Elon Musk Rewards & Recognitions